Theseus and That Pesky Minotaur

 Hint for maze 3: at one point Theseus must delay.
 To do this, type D.

 I wanted to present a history of this maze, which is now almost twenty years old.
-However, before I started writing the history, I discovered (while idly Googling on “Theseus and the Minotaur”) that there is a column by Tony Delgado which already gives the complete history.
+However, before I wrote anything, I discovered (while idly Googling on “Theseus and the Minotaur”) that there is a column by Tony Delgado which already gives the complete history.
 Not only that, but he has insights I don’t have, since he knows more about puzzles on the Internet.
 And finally, his writing is better than mine (I hate to admit that).

 So, instead of me writing the history, I thought I would send you to Delgado’s column.
 It was posted back in February of 2007, so when you return here, you can read the later updates on the maze.